zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ## Simulated FHE Inference in the clear

-One can perform the inference on clear data in order to evaluate the impact of quantization and of FHE computation on the accuracy of their model.
+You can perform the inference on clear data in order to evaluate the impact of quantization and of FHE computation on the accuracy of their model.
 See [this section](../deep-learning/fhe_assistant.md#simulation) for more details.
 Two approaches exist:

 - `quantized_module.forward(quantized_x, fhe="simulate")`: simulates FHE execution taking into account Table Lookup errors.\
   De-quantization must be done in a second step as for actual FHE execution.
 Simulation takes into account the `p_error`/`global_p_error` parameters